Environment (1927 film): Production

 The movie was shot in early 1927 in and around Melbourne, particularly in the suburb of Hawthorn.
 Marshall tried to woo Melbourne society while making the film, looking for investment.
 The director, Gerald Haye, made industrial films in Melbourne for several years.

 Reception

 The film appears to have only been screened in Victoria.

+In December 1927 Everyones said the film was being released throughout Victoria "more or less as a quota picture."